Homological algebra and poset versions of the Garland method: Examples

-As mentioned above the link graph of a level $k$ Garland poset of a $k$-branched cover of a cubical poset $Q$ is a cover of the link graph of $Q$.
-Hence the spectrum of the former contains that of the latter and the spectral hypothesis of \ref{cor:cubicalgarland} applies to the cover only if it does to $Q$.
-We conjecture a possible remedy for that after we discuss $k$-monodromy freeness of $k$-branched covers.
+In any case the spectrum of the former contains that of the latter and the spectral hypothesis of \ref{cor:cubicalgarland} applies to the branched cover $Y$ only if it does to $X$.
+We conjecture a possible remedy for this after we discuss $k$-monodromy freeness of $k$-branched covers.

+We claim that $k$-monodromy freeness of a $(k+1)$ dimensional cubical complex can be achieved with a $k$-branched cover of degree at most the order $2^{k+1}\,(k+1)!$ of the automorphism group of a $(k+1)$-cube.